najwasaeed44/Voice-cloning-and-fake-audio-detection/README.md

 ## Conclusion:
 <hr style="height:1.5px;border-width:10;color:blue;background-color:black">

-Different model hyperparameters were tested and in general, some of the models prefer well in the range of **10** epochs.
-From the training and optimization section, it's clear this data prefer a learning rate of around 0.001 and tanh activation function better than relu.
-Our best model test score is `99.7%` with a loss equal to `0.046`.
+In this project, voices cloning has been done, to me and to my hearing some of the cloned audios seem like a real one or a real person but with noise in the background, even with this, the machine can classify both of the classes perfectly or with high accuracy if we remove the noise.
+In general, more samples for each speaker lead to more accurate cloning.